msft-mirror-aosp/platform.external.nos.host.android/README.md

-# Android components for Nugget OS
+# Android components for Nugget

 Android communicates with Nugget apps in order to implement security related HALs.
 Currently, those HALs are Keymaster, Weaver and OemLock.

-## libnugget
+## libnos

-libnugget offers the `NuggetClient` interface that should be used by the HALs.
+libnos offers the `NuggetClient` interface that should be used by the HALs.
 `AppClient` is a wrapper around a `NuggetClient` for talking to a specific app.

-Nugget OS can be implemented on a number of chips with different drivers so the NuggetClient interface must be implemented for the hardware in use.
+Nugget can be implemented on a number of chips with different drivers so the NuggetClient interface must be implemented for the hardware in use.
 This interface also allows proxing via a synchronizing service and injecting mocks for testing.